 Unopened insulin should be stored in the fridge between 2°C and 8°C. The insulin you are using can be stored at room temperature for up to 1 month.
 Both Levemir and Toujeo are the exception; they are safe at room temperature for 42 days.
-Discard insulin that has been frozen or exposed to temperatures greater than 30°C. Do not use insulin after its expiry date.
+Discard insulin that has been frozen, exposed to temperatures greater than 30°C, or expired.